-As part of its public service duties, the County Government of Nyeri shall provide free public access to the Internet for informational, educational and leisure needs.
+As part of its public service duties, the County Government of Tharaka Nithi shall provide free public access to the Internet for informational, educational and leisure needs.
 Sites where such facilities shall be provided are libraries, county learning establishments, guest wireless access points at designated locations, streets and recreational parks.
-When providing the public internet access facility, the County Government of Nyeri recognises its obligation to protect public and County Government information, equipment and systems from threats posed via the internet, malicious conduct and accidental occurrences.
+When providing the public internet access facility, the County Government of Tharaka Nithi recognizes its obligation to protect public and County Government information, equipment and systems from threats posed via the internet, malicious conduct and accidental occurrences.